 The serial signals and protocols supported by the sensor require some type of interface hardware to be compatible with the serial port found on most computers (or USB-to-serial adapters).
-There are several SDI-12 interface adapters available in the marketplace; however, METER has not tested any of these interfaces and cannot make a recommendation as to which adapters work with METER sensors.
-METER data loggers and the ZSC and PROCHECK handheld devices can operate as a computer-to-sensor interface for making on-demand sensor measurements.
+There are several SDI-12 interface adapters available in the marketplace; however, METER suggests using the AC-421 SDI-12 to USB converter from Apogee Instruments.
+METER data loggers can operate as a computer-to-sensor interface for making on-demand sensor measurements.
 For more information, please contact Customer Support.